opencv/opencv/modules/gpu/doc/object_detection.rst

     :param scale0: Coefficient of the detection window increase.

     :param group_threshold: Coefficient to regulate the similarity threshold.
 When detected, some objects can be covered by many rectangles.
 0 means not to perform grouping.
-See  :func:`groupRectangles` .
+See  :cpp:func:`groupRectangles` .

 .. index:: gpu::HOGDescriptor::getDescriptors